RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Note:** As of ES-DE v1.1 there is no internationalization support, which means that the application will always require the physical rather than the localized path to your home directory.
 For instance on macOS configured for the Swedish language /Users/myusername will be the physical path but /Användare/myusername is the localized path that is actually shown in the user interface.
 The same is true on Windows where the directories would be C:\Users\myusername and C:\Användare\myusername respectively.
 If attempting to enter the localized path for any directory-related setting, ES-DE will not be able to find it.
 But it's always possible to use the tilde `~` symbol when referring to your home directory, which ES-DE will expand to the physical location regardless of what language you have configured for your operating system.
 If you're using an English-localized system, this whole point is irrelevant as the physical and localized paths are then identical.

-It's also possible to override the home directory path using the --home command line option, but this is normally required only for very special situations so we can safely ignore that option for now.
+It's possible to override the home directory path using the --home command line option, but this is normally required only for very special situations so we can safely ignore that option for now.

 Also on first startup the configuration file `es_settings.xml` will be generated in the ES-DE home directory, containing all the application settings at their default values.
 Following this, a file named `es_systems.xml` will be loaded from the resources directory (which is part of the ES-DE installation).
 This file contains the game system definitions including which emulator to use per platform.
 For some systems there are also alternative emulators defined which can be applied system-wide or per game.
 How that works is explained later in this guide.
-The systems configuration file can also be customized, as described in the next section.
+A customized systems configuration file can also be used, as described in the next section.

 There's an application log file created in the ES-DE home directory named `es_log.txt`, please refer to this in case of any issues as it should hopefully provide information on what went wrong.
 Starting ES-DE with the --debug flag provides even more detailed information.